MILAP98/jetsonnano_maskcam/README.md

    VLC will start streaming the live video from your Jetson Nano, showing real-time mask detection with green boxes for masked faces and red boxes for unmasked faces.

-This allows you to remotely view the output of MaskCam on any computer within the same network.
+This allows you to  view the output of MaskCam on any computer within the same network.

 ## Acknowledgements